New York Sports Betting Update – Governor Cuomo Suggests Mobile Sports Betting

 Although the momentum for full state-regulated sports betting stalled briefly, no one thinks it will be derailed.
 Now, most New York residents are just playing the waiting game.
 There is too much revenue on the table for it not to happen.

-New York shares a border two states that either have or will soon allow legal sports betting.
+New York shares a border with two states that allow legal sports betting.
 The longer they wait, the only consequence will be to watch revenue walk across the state line.

 The gaming commission is developing a list of regulations, and the option will be open to public comment for a minimum of 45 days.
 After that, revisions will be made to the first draft.
 While it may still take a few months and some convincing to get New York sports betting across the finish line, look for it to happen sooner than later.

 New York legislators may have to conduct a cost-reward examination to see if online sports betting is worth the potential monetary loss from the Oneida Indian Nation.
 How does the Oneida Indian Nation play into the online sports betting equation?
 Well, they currently have the exclusive rights to offer casino gambling in the 10-county region of upstate New York.
 So if someone places a wager from their home, business, sports bar, or anywhere else physically located in that area, then it could be argued that those wagers not made with an Oneida-affiliated casino would infringe on those exclusive rights.